North Carolina flag

 Is it legal to fly a drone near a North Carolina prison?

 No. G.S.
 15A-300.3 bars flying within 500 feet horizontally or 250 feet vertically of a correctional facility.
-Delivering contraband in that buffer is a Class I felony with a mandatory $1,000 fine; other unauthorized flights are a Class 1 misdemeanor.
+Delivering a weapon in that buffer is a Class H felony with a mandatory $1,500 fine, delivering other contraband is a Class I felony with a mandatory $1,000 fine, and other unauthorized flights are a Class 1 misdemeanor.

 Can I sue someone who used a drone to photograph me at home in North Carolina?